daniel5151/aoc24/README.md

 Will I actually stick with it this year?
 Unclear!
 Especially since I'm going on vacation on Dec 11th.

+**Update:** Its December 10th, and look at that - I actually did 11 days of questions!
+But now its time for vacation, and I won't have a laptop, so it seems Day 11 is the end of the road for me this year...

 ## Running

 (Assuming you've put the desired day's input into the `inputs` dir, either manually, or via `run.sh`)